TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 24/Genesis 24.50.md

 ---

-Then Laban and Bethuel answered and said, The thing proceedeth from Jehovah: we cannot speak unto thee bad or good.
+Then Laban and Bethuel answered, "The thing proceeds from Yahweh.
+We can't speak to you bad or good.